 One study comparing hundreds of breast cancer survivors with healthy women and another review of all available studies found no evidence that antiperspirants increase the risk of breast cancer.

-Labels also don't always disclose every ingredient in your antiperspirant or deodorant, but the Think Dirty app or Household Products Database can provide more insight.
+Labels also don't always disclose every ingredient in your antiperspirant or deodorant, but tools like the Think Dirty App or Household Products Database can provide more insight.

 What's your tried-and-true deodorant or antiperspirant?
 We'd love to hear in the comments below!

 DISCLAIMER: This content is not intended as medical advice and should not be used to diagnose, treat or prevent any disease or health illness.
 Please consult a qualified health care professional before acting on any information presented here.